Finn lives in California's central valley. He enjoys writing food reviews.

 No problems here; good for frozen

-Easy to prepare
+Easy to Prepare

-Size: 22 oz (1lb 6 oz)
+Size: 22 oz (1 lb 6 oz)

 The chicken is precooked and flash frozen.
-This doesn't mean you can thaw it out and eat it however.
+This doesn't mean you can thaw it out and eat it, however.

-The two best ways to prepare this are to either cook it in the oven or to fry it up on the stove.
+The two best ways to prepare this are to either cook it in the oven or fry it up on the stove.
 The box recommends that you bake it.

 I personally prefer the frying method.
-With a little bit of vegetable oil, you can heat it in a skillet in about twenty minutes.
+With a little bit of vegetable oil, you can heat it in a skillet in about 20 minutes.
 You have to make sure to turn it frequently because otherwise it might get too overcooked on one side and even burn.

-Cooking it well shouldn't be a problem though, because you are going to cover it in a sauce.
+Cooking it well shouldn't be a problem, though, because you are going to cover it in a sauce.

-And actually if you look at how orange chicken is prepared in a restaurant, it appears to be more than golden brown.
+And actually, if you look at how orange chicken is prepared in a restaurant, it appears to be more than golden brown.

 It probably comes down to preference.
-However, one of the down sides I discovered is that some of the pieces are large and some are very small.
-The small ones tend to cook very quickly and the larger ones take a little longer.
+However, one of the downsides I discovered is that some of the pieces are large and some are very small.
+The small ones tend to cook very quickly, and the larger ones take a little longer.

 Tastes Like a Restaurant's Version

 The Crazy Cuizine recipe is actually quite good and comparable to what you might enjoy in a restaurant.
-What helps make it better is that you can adjust the seasoning by adding to it (crushed red pepper, brown sugar etc.) or change the amount of sauce you add.
+What helps make it better is that you can adjust the seasoning by adding to it (crushed red pepper, brown sugar, etc.) or change the amount of sauce you add.
 You can do a light coverage or put it in the bowl as a dipping sauce.
 (Not a very authentic practice, but then again, orange chicken is actually an American dish).

 The quantity of the food is another favorable aspect as well.
 With a couple of boxes, you can probably feed a family of four.
 One box can easily feed two people.
 You may even have some left over for lunch the next day!

 Cooking this at home also gives you the option of sides—do you want French Fries?
 A baked potato?
 The standard rice?
 Add some vegetables and you have a full meal that is delicious and healthy.

-Overall this was very good.
+Overall, this was very good.

 You are given pieces of white meat chicken—not pressed or processed.
 This is obvious in the taste and the texture.

 I like mine a little crispy which is why I fried mine up.
-I would probably recommend getting it brown as possible all over, perhaps to the point where it is dark brown and looks close to being overdone.
+I would probably recommend getting it as brown as possible all over, perhaps to the point where it is dark brown and looks close to being overdone.
 When you add the sauce, it comes out absolutely delicious.
 When you cook it well, the crisp exterior is maintained.

 I think it is much better than a restaurant and since I usually cook for myself, I had plenty left over.
-In fact, once it has set for a day, it taste even better.
+In fact, once it has set for a day, it tastes even better.

 I think this is probably a good option for orange chicken fans.
-I've tried some of the other brands out there, Marie Callender's, InnovAsian and PF Chang's.
+I've tried some of the other brands out there, such as Marie Callender's, InnovAsian and PF Chang's.
 This is one of the better ones out there.

 It's easy to prepare and lives up to its promise of quality.
 It's fairly healthy, although like most frozen food, there are things you might need to be aware of.
-Almost anything in moderation though, can't be that bad.
+Almost anything in moderation can't be that bad.

 If you try this, please let me know your opinion.